andrewgurung/frontend-guide/grid-systems/README.md

   - Solution 2: If descendent selector is a must, eliminate the superfluous elements. `.widget li a` => `.widget a`

 3. Make the selector chain three or less
+  - A combinator selector should have no more than three steps to get to the key selector
+  - `div#blog-footer div#col2.column div.bestright p.besttitle` => `#col2.column .besttitle`

 #### Leverage + Layer Rulesets